 Standard engine fluid accommodates the heat of a machine working at normal capacity.
 Coolant and antifreeze help lower the internal temperature of your vehicle under normal conditions.

-However, while it may not seem significant, since engines quickly heat up to over 200 degrees, hot weather has a noticeable impact on your oil.
+However, while it may not seem significant, since engines quickly heat up to over 200 degrees, hot weather impacts your oil.

 Most coolants allow your car to tolerate temperatures up to around 260 degrees at best, and on hot days these cases are common.
 Engine oil begins to break down above the standard 200 degrees Fahrenheit, regardless of coolant.

-When engine oil breaks down, it becomes watery and thin.
+When engine oil breaks down, it becomes watery and thin and loses the oil viscosity properties it was designed to maintain.
 Parts of the compound separate from the rest of the liquid.
 As a result, when the oil burns, it oxidizes and thickens into a sludge that doesn’t flow easily.
-In a worst-case scenario, it can stop up your engine and cause lasting damage.
+In a worst-case scenario, it can stop your engine and cause lasting damage.

 Best Motor Oil For Summer

 The best engine fluids for hot seasons come in two groups.
-To create a vehicular liquid that resists breakdowns, scientists engineered synthetic oil which can withstand much higher temperatures.
+Scientists engineered synthetic oil to withstand much higher temperatures to create a vehicular liquid that resists breakdowns.
 This compound comes in various subcategories.
 Each kind is far more effective during the summer than standard oils.

 Full synthetic oil usually consists of either treated petroleum or poly-alpha-olefin.
 Some versions combine the two.
 There are a handful of different varieties, hybrids, and more.
 Mobil, Valvoline, and Pennzoil are some of the retailers that sell full synthetic oils.

 Each full synthetic oil mixture stays viscous at high and low temperatures.
 Because of this, it does not evaporate as quickly as standard engine fluids.
-It also resists oxidation and won’t turn into a sludge under summertime vehicle temperatures, making full synthetic the best motor oil for Florida and other warm states.
+It also resists oxidation and won’t turn into a sludge under summertime vehicle temperatures, making full synthetic the best motor oil for Florida and other warm states as it maintains the desired properties found in the thicker grades.

 Since full synthetics can tolerate high temperatures, your engine won’t be as risky if your car temporarily runs out of coolant.